r-rust/hellorust/readme.md

 The [https://github.com/r-rust](https://github.com/r-rust) organization contains more examples!

+Also have a look at the [slides](https://jeroen.github.io/erum2018/) about this project presented at eRum2018.

 ## Cargo

 The standard rust toolchain includes a great package manager `cargo` with a corresponding registry [crates.io](https://crates.io/).
 Cargo makes it very easy to build a rust package including all dependencies into a static library that can easily be linked into an R package.